rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/podcast-player/README.md

 ## Requirements

+> **API choice**
+>
+> You may use **any podcast API** that provides the data required to complete this task (podcast list, podcast details, search, and episode information).
+>
+> The **Listen Notes test API** is the recommended option because it does not require registration or an API key and is sufficient to complete all required functionality.
+>
+> Regardless of the API you choose, your application must satisfy all functional requirements and scoring criteria.

 ### Section 1 - Landing page and search

 _Covers user stories 1, 2._

-1. Use the Listen Notes test API for this task.
+1. You may use **any podcast API**.
+The examples in this task use the **Listen Notes test API**.
 Refer to the official [Listen Notes guide on testing the Podcast API without an API key](https://www.listennotes.help/article/48-how-to-test-the-podcast-api-without-an-api-key) for information about the test API, and use the [Listen API v2 documentation](https://www.listennotes.com/api/docs/) while working with the endpoints.

    Base URL: